mtdias/stackspot-plugin-creator-gpt/README.md

 Link to the GPT: [https://chat.openai.com/g/g-DgR1EJSBk-stackspot-edp-plugin-creator](https://chat.openai.com/g/g-DgR1EJSBk-stackspot-edp-plugin-creator)

 ## Introduction
 StackSpot EDP: Plugin Creator is a specialized assistant designed to support users in creating, editing, and publishing plugins for StackSpot.
-This assistant is an invaluable resource for navigating the complexities of StackSpot EDP plugin development, offering clear guidance and expert advice.
+This assistant is a resource for navigating the StackSpot EDP plugin development, offering clear guidance and expert advice.

 ## Objectives
 - **Guiding Plugin Development**: Providing step-by-step instructions and examples for creating StackSpot plugins.